Fallen Trooper Memorial Highway

 Finally, the last section to open between Interstate 380 and Exit 8 occurred in 1978.

-In the 1990s, most of I-84 was rebuilt with the last part the interchange at Interstate 81.
+During the 1990s, most of Interstate 84 was rebuilt with the last part the interchange at Interstate 81.
 This was occurring as the Lackawanna Valley Industrial Highway, now known as the Robert P. Casey Highway, was being connected at the same interchange.
-This massive interchange opened in October 1999.
+This massive newly-reconfigured interchange opened in October 1999.

 We all know why the chicken crossed the road, and it seems at least 250 of them knew as well on the morning of September 6, 2012.
 State Police and PennDOT were sent out to a section in Dunmore after receiving calls from drivers who spotted chickens running free and more than a dozen crates filled with chickens on the side of the Interstate.
 No one knows how the chickens got there, but it was more than likely a truck hauling chickens that somehow lost its load without the driver knowing.
 The Interstate was not closed because the chickens were resting off to the side of the travel lanes.
 PennDOT workers gathered and delivered them to the Griffin Animal Pond Shelter.